Why is the Hungarian Renaissance not so well-known?

-These places where the Ottoman Turks could not reach remained intact and one can adore many examples of the Hungarian Renaissance.
+These places that the Ottoman Turks could not reach remained intact and one can adore many examples of the Hungarian Renaissance.
 However, they are mostly located in Slovakia, Ukraine, and Romania.
-Unfortunately, during the last 100 years, the usage of this adjective “Hungarian Renaissance” has not been warmly welcomed in these countries.
+Unfortunately, during the last 100 years, the usage of the adjective “Hungarian Renaissance” has not been warmly welcomed in these countries.
 Other labels or no labels at all were being used.
 However, the 21st century might bring along positive changes when ethnic diversity could be more tolerated.

 3. The Transylvanian Renaissance was also flourishing

 The Principality of Transylvania was a quite independent Christian state where the Renaissance found its way.
 For example, take a look at these Renaissance tiles from Transylvania:

 You can see more of them here: